 Let’s all collectively agree that this year we need to add Mother’s Day games and activities to the list of ways to celebrate mom.
-For many moms I know, Mother’s Day can really go either way.
-Sometimes it feels like a bummer when things immediately go back to normal as soon as the cards are handed out or the breakfast has been given in bed.
+Honestly, it feels like a bummer when things immediately go back to normal as soon as the cards and gifts are handed out or the breakfast has been given in bed.
 Then it’s into the kitchen to clean up the mess from making breakfast, or back to refereeing children and getting them all the snacks.
 If you’re hoping to give the mom in your life a Mother’s Day she’ll never forget, check out some ideas from this list.
-Trust me.
 She deserves something special — an entire day of something special, to be honest — and she’ll love these thoughtful activities and games that were carried out just for her.

-Whether it’s playing games that are all about mom, or games that require the children to not say her name or ask her for anything, there are plenty of fun family games that mom can enjoy, too.
+Whether it’s playing games that are all about Mom, or ones that require the children to not say her name or ask her for anything, there are plenty of fun family games that Mom can enjoy, too.
 And as far as activities go, the main goal here is to ensure mom feels loved, appreciated, and above all, well-rested.
-Give mom the break she deserves without sacrificing time with the family — unless she really just wants to get away, and in that case make that as easy for her as possible.
+Give her the break she deserves without sacrificing time with the family — unless she really just wants to get away, and in that case make that as easy for her as possible.

 Mother’s Day games